 - If you're against a foam mattress pad, try this Extra Thick Cooling Mattress Pad Cover.
-I'm moving into my own apartment next month and got this in a queen because the reviews are insanely good for it.
+I've tried this before and it is truly amazing and has suchhh good reviews too.

 - Get this 2.5" Memory Foam Mattress Pad that's under $50.
 I personally would spend the extra $20 to get the one I have above that's 4 inches, but if you're on a tighter budget this one is good too :).

 LIFE-CHANGING.
 If you don't already own this, treat yourself and buy one!
-It's under $10 and so nice to have even if you're not living in a dorm room.
+This is a 3-pack for under $20 which is a really good deal.

 However, these are extra nice in a dorm room.
-Dorms have very little outlets so an extra long charger is essential to being able to lay in your bed on your phone when it's dead...which I know you like to do ;).
+Dorms have very few outlets so an extra long charger is essential to be able to lay in your bed on your phone at any time of day...which I know you like to do ;).

 These are also great for using at the library or coffee shop when chargers aren't right next to you.
-I've used my 10' charger all four years of college!
+I used my 10' charger all four years of college!

 3. Towel Wrap